-The department of Medicine initially covered all specialities till super-specialities like Gastroenterology and Nephrology were created, to which Neurology was added and are now working as full-fledged departments.
-The department continues to have specialities such as Oncology, Respiratory and Sleep Medicine and Endocrinology.
+The department of Medicine initially covered all specialties till super-specialties like Gastroenterology and Nephrology were created, to which Neurology was added and are now working as full-fledged departments.
+The department continues to have specialties such as Oncology, Respiratory and Sleep Medicine and Endocrinology.
 It has consultants who are capable of diagnosing and treating complicated medical problem in the fields of diabetes and endocrinology, rheumatology, pulmonology, clinical haematology, medical oncology, infectious diseases, HIV and AIDS and primary immunological disorders.

-HIV positive and AIDS patients are treated in the hospital.
-ELISA (by three different assays) CD4 counts and viral loads are available for diagnosis, managing opportunistic infections and instituting antiretroviral therapy.
-The department has a consultant on the panel of National AIDS Control Organisation for national guidelines for anfiretroviral therapy.
+HIV positive and AIDS patients are treated in the hospital. (by three different assays) CD4 counts and viral loads are available for diagnosis, managing opportunistic infections and instituting antiretroviral therapy.
+The department has a consultant on the panel of National AIDS Control Organization for national guidelines for antiretroviral therapy.

 The department of haematology is experienced in diagnosing and managing various blood disorders including nutritional and haemolytic anaemias, haemoglobin disorders (haemoglobinopathies), myelodysplastic syndromes, bleeding and clotting disorders.
 Bone marrow aspirations and biopsies are being routinely carried out at the bed side.
 Clinical haematology is backed by haematology laboratory

 The department of Pulmonology has a senior pulmonologist with his team.
 It is equipped with the latest machines to carry out various pulmonary function tests and has expertise in giving respiratory support with different modes and equipment.
 Fibreoptic bronchoseopy and transbronchial biopies are also done.